RyanCCollins/Meme-Me/README.md

   - UINavigationControllers
   - UITableViews
   - UICollectionViews
+  	- UICollectionViewFlowLayout
+  	- UICollectionViewCell

 - MotionKit
 - Delegation
 - MVC
 - NSNotifications
 - Extensions

 As I stated above, I developed this application using several important design paradigms and best practices.
 Most notably, I used Model View Controller (MVC) extensively.
+I created a Meme struct model object, a font attributes struct model and a MemeCollection Struct Model for storing and processing Memes.
+At this point, the app does not use Core Data to persist the data, but it will in the next version.

-I created a Model object for storing and processing Memes, several View Controllers for controlling navigation, writing to the model and updating the display.
+I created several View Controllers for controlling navigation, writing to the model and updating the display.
 I also utilized extensions, [NSNotifications](http://techrapport.com/blog/), the delegate design pattern and more.
 I really enjoyed using Swift 2.0 and found that I was able to add a lot of functionality very easily using extensions.

 ###Git & GitHub
-although, I have been using Git and other version control systems for many years, I have never used github professionally because my professional work has been private.
-I used best practices when using Git and github.
-I used separate branches for the two versions, wrote commit messages that were clear and concise, used Git to debug and I commit at logical points.
+Although I have been using Git and other version control systems for many years, I have never used Github professionally because my professional work has been private.
+I used best practices when using Git and Github.
+I used separate branches for the two versions, wrote commit messages that were clear and concise, used Git to debug and I chose logical points to commit.

 ###Extra Credit
 In order to receive extra credit and to receive Exceeds Specifications, I added additional functionality to v2.0 of Meme-Me.
 Some of the functionality that I added are shown below: